Doping a fractional quantum anomalous Hall insulator: Introduction

-For the fermionic Jain state at filling ${\nu = p/(2p+1)}$, the mean-field description is where all three partons form Chern insulators with Chern numbers ${C_1 = p, C_2 = C_3 = 1}$.
-Upon doping, the nature of the many-body ground state is determined by the active parton Chern band closest to the chemical potential.
+For the fermionic Jain state at filling ${\nu = p/(2p+1)}$, the mean-field description is where all three partons form Chern insulators with Chern numbers ${C_1 = p, C_2 = C_3 = 1}$.\footnote{One can prove that for every $p$, this is the unique choice of Chern numbers that gives rise to the Jain topological orders up to permutations.} Upon doping, the nature of the many-body ground state is determined by the active parton Chern band closest to the chemical potential.
 Physically, the distinct partons evolve into distinct anyons of the parent FQAH phase.
 Thus the formal discussion of which parton band is doped corresponds to the very physical question of which anyon excitation is doped into the system when the electron filling is changed.
 This physical picture leads us to two families of itinerant phases as illustrated in Fig.~\ref{fig:finiteT_phase_diagram_intro}.

 While the stability of these itinerant phases can be established within our effective field theory approach, which of them is realized near an experimentally observed Jain state depends on the intricate interplay between disorder, interactions, and microscopic band structures.
 The main message of our work is that novel itinerant states specific to the FQAH setup, including superconductors, exist in the vicinity of Jain fractions and exhibit smoking-gun phenomenological signatures.
-These results also carry over to doped fractional Chern insulators (FCI) stabilized by a non-zero magnetic field, which have been realized in several different experimental platforms~\cite{Spanton2017_FCI,Xie2021_FCI,Aronson2024_FCI}.
+These results also carry over to doped fractional Chern insulators (FCI) stabilized by a nonzero magnetic field, which have been realized in several different experimental platforms~\cite{Spanton2017_FCI,Xie2021_FCI,Aronson2024_FCI}.
 The various phases we have discussed, such as topological superconductors and charge-ordered Fermi liquids, should be pertinent to these systems as well at small doping.

 The rest of this paper will be organized as follows.
 In Section~\ref{sec:anyon_dispersion}, we make the basic point that anyons in the FQAH insulator are endowed with a nontrivial dispersion due to the projective action of lattice translations.
 In Section~\ref{sec:parton}, we briefly review the parton-based construction of FQAH states at Jain fillings, which automatically implements the projective action of lattice translation.
 Next, we dope the parton theory in Section~\ref{sec:two_fate} and motivate the two families of states that naturally arise, depending on which anyon has the lowest excitation gap.
 To elucidate their conceptual origin without excessive formalism, we first restrict to the simplest case ${p = - 2}$ and derive the phenomenological features associated with each family in Section~\ref{sec:scenario1_SC} and Section~\ref{sec:scenario2_FL}.
 These constructions are then generalized to arbitrary $p$ in Appendix~\ref{app:generalization}.
 Future directions are discussed in Section~\ref{sec:discussion}.